behnazkhoshnood/Nonogram-puzzle/README.md

     - **Nanogram pages**

      - This section consist of the main nanogram puzzle.
-     - In this page and the Rules page there is also a header that shows the player how much life they have left.
+     - In this page and the Rules page there is also a header that shows the player how much life they have left and 2 buttons to click between clicking on colored or gray aquares.

    - **Ranking page**

-     - This section consists of a table of the name of the players, their rank and their location.
+     - This section consists of a table of the name of the players, their rank and their location and a google map under that, which shows the location of top players on the map.

 ### Wireframes